Business and Requirement Analysis

 • Agile User Story Mapping and Use Case Diagrams: We leverage agile techniques to create user stories and visual diagrams that provide developers with a clear and actionable blueprint.

 • Prototyping and Wireframing: Early visualisation of user interfaces and interactions ensures that the end product meets user expectations before full-scale development begins.
+We use Figma, Lovable, and other tools.

 The integration of these tools ensures that both functional and non-functional requirements are captured accurately, facilitating a smoother transition from concept to implementation.